 Doctors calculate your due date from the first day of your last period.
-So in week 1 you’ll still be having your period.
+So in week 1 of pregnancy, you’ll still be having your period.

 Ovulation usually happens at the end of week two.
 An egg is released from the ovaries into the fallopian tubes, where it is fertilised.